BingoJello/WebServicesProject/README.md

 ----------------------------------
 Create a service in SOAP and REST that provides the possibility to add and demand information of a book.

 Create a client to add books and then ask information about a book.
-By retrieving the title of the book, we retrieve a set of informations about it (Date of publication, author, summary, book cover) using an external web service (GOOGLE BOOKS API).
+By retrieving the title of the book, we retrieve a set of informations about it (date of publication, author, summary, book cover) using an external web service (Google books API).

 When a user adds a new book, the book must exist.
 To verify the existence of the book we look in the API if the book exists.